– Our database is accessible as a file HERE, or through our CloneMap tool.

 – This collection is not to be confused with the “human ORFeome” collection, whose current release is typically known as “hORFeome v8.1” and which was created by the CCSB in Boston.
 Despite being distinct, they collections overlap in 2 manners: both started in great part from the MGC cDNAs and therefore may contain similar isoforms and SNPs; a subset of the hORFeome collection was included in the ORFeome collaboration collection.

-– When using an ORF from this collection in a publication, please refer to it as a “ORFeome Collaboration (OC) cDNA Clone”, and reference the web site http://www.orfeomecollaboration.org/ .
-The ID that should be indicated is the “IMAGE ID”, which is indicated in our Excel database.
+When using an ORF in a publication, refer to it as a “ORFeome Collaboration (OC) cDNA Clone”, and reference this publication: https://www.nature.com/articles/nmeth.1638.
+The ID that should be indicated is the “IMAGE ID” or “Original ID” from our Excel database/CloneMap.

 MTA